 Unclaimed Property Search Checklist.
 This checklist will help you organize your search.
 The checklist covers the main resources for searching for unclaimed property (missing money) with links to each resource and include your results (and notes).
-Join the Get Ready Financial Preparedness club to access the checklist (free registration here)
+Access the Get Ready toolkit to download the Unclaimed Property Search Checklist (here).

 - Keep all your financial records in one place.
 This will help your family be able to locate all of your information without having to conduct a search.

 - Compile a list of accounts.
 Complete the GET READY!
 Planner and assemble a GET READY!
 Binder.
 You can download complimentary, fillable PDF worksheets (here).